shakfu/py-js/README.md

 ### Using Self-contained Python Externals in a Standalone

-If you have downloaded any pre-build externals from [releases](https://github.com/shakfu/py-js/releases) or if you have built self-contained python externals as per the methods above, then you should be ready to use these in a standalone.
+If you have downloaded any pre-built externals from [releases](https://github.com/shakfu/py-js/releases) or if you have built self-contained python externals as per the methods above, then you should be ready to use these in a standalone.

 As a side note: to release externals in a standalone they must be codesigned and notarized.
 To this end, there are scripts in `py-js/source/projects/py/scripts` to make this a little easier.